César Parra

-In 2021, Cesar Parra and Belle Ami were announced as the winners of the 3-star Intermediate I and I-1 Freestyle at the Dressage at Devon horse show.
-They were later disqualified when it became evident that Belle Ami tested positive for a prohibited substance benzocaine.
-At the time, the positive drug test and disqualification was not made public.
-It took two years for the disqualification to be acknowledged.
-After Parra's disqualification, the winning horse and rider pair only received their redistributed prize money and ribbons in 2023.

-In April 2024, Parra was party to a federal lawsuit for alleged fraud over the ownership of Belle Ami.
-The suit specifically highlighted the disqualification and its impact on the horses value.
-Another lawsuit brought by Belle Ami's owners claims Parra cheated her on the buying price of the horse after Parra refused to provide proof of purchase at the time.

 Equestrian career

-Parra is originally from Colombia and a dentist by profession.
 Parra began training in Germany in after meeting Linda Zang in 1995, who recognized his talent.
 Since turning his attention to dressage full time, he has competed and medaled in international competitions including the Pan American Games, Central American Games, World Cup finals, World Equestrian Games and the Olympics.
-Parra has medaled at the Bolivarian Games, the Central American Games, and the 1998 Pan American Games for his native country, Colombia.
+Parra has medaled at the Bolivarian Games, the Central American Games, and the 1999 Pan American Games for his native country, Colombia.
 Riding for Colombia, he participated in the 2004 Olympic Games, in Athens and the 2005 FEI World Cup Finals, in Las Vegas.
 He competed twice at the World Equestrian games, in Jerez 2002 and Aachen 2006.

-Parra moved to the United States permanently in 1999.
-Since gaining his US citizenship in 2008, Parra was part of the Team Gold Medal at the 2011 Pan American Games in Guadalajara, Mexico.
+Parra was part of the Team Gold Medal at the 2011 Pan American Games in Guadalajara, Mexico.
 He was USA Intermediare I National Champion in 2010 and the USA Developing Grand Prix National Champion in 2017.

 Parra represented the US in 2014 at the World Cup Finals, in Lyon, and the Longines FEI World Breeding Championships, in the 7 year old division.